sdegutis/immaculatalibrary.com/app/model/snippets/data/2021-12-10-four-early-doctors-of-the-church-on-deathbed-penances.md

 archiveSlug: sinnersguide00luis
 archivePage: '251'
 bookSlug: the-sinners-guide
+tags:
+  - Death
+  - Doctors of the Church
+  - Exhortation
+  - Four Last Things
+  - Morals
+  - What the Saints Say
 ---

 > St. Ambrose, in his book on Penance, which some attribute to St. Augustine, treats of this subject at great length.
 Here is one of the many excellent things he tells us: